EliuX/MEGAcmd4J/README.md

 * Once installed [MEGAcmd][megacmd] in your system execute `mega-help` to check all commands.
 You will be able to notice those who are used in this library and others which don't, for practical reasons, but that will provide you additional capabilities.
 Try them out.

+## Status
+Pre-release or Beta: The project has gone through multiple rounds of active development with a goal of reaching a stable release version, but is not there yet.

+Path of Development: Active (July 2nd 2018)

 ## Author